 PEX will occur once daily during the treatment period.
 If the principal investigator deems that more intensive PEX is required for patient care, it is preferred that the volume of plasma treated be escalated to 1.5 or 2 plasma volumes before the frequency of PEX is increased.
 A planned increase in the frequency of treatment volume of PEX requires sponsor approval.
-Additional PEX after remission is not permitted.
+Additional PEX after remission is not permitted except for subjects receiving rescue therapy.